PTW-TUDa/eta_utility/README.rst

 devices in the factory.

 Therefore, we developed the *eta_utility* framework, which provides a standardized interface for the development of digital twins of factories or machines in a factory.
-The framework is based on the OpenAI gym environment and follows a rolling horizon optimization approach.
+The framework is based on the Gymnasium environment and follows a rolling horizon optimization approach.
 It provides standardized connectors for multiple communication protocols, including OPC UA and Modbus TCP.
 These facilities can be utilized to easily implement rolling horizon optimizations for factory systems and to directly control devices in the factory with the